-We organise in the region of 4,500 professionally performed interactive live music concerts a year for people of any age receiving care or treatment for an illness or disability.
-Our musicians visit hospitals, hospices, care homes, day centres and special schools and all concerts are tailored to meet the needs of the particular audience-group and setting.
+We organise in the region of 4,500 professionally performed interactive live music concerts a year reaching over 100,000 people of any age receiving care or treatment or residing in healthcare settings.
+Our professional musicians visit hospitals, hospices, care homes, day centres and special schools and all concerts are tailored to meet the needs of the particular audience-group and setting.

-Some examples of one-off sessions currently offered are:
+Some examples of one-off sessions or projects currently offered are:

 singalong sessions at day centres for adults with disabilities